KENV-DT: Technical information

-Subchannels

 Analog-to-digital conversion

 When the FCC released its initial DTV allocations on April 21, 1997, it assigned VHF channel 8 to KENV-DT as its digital companion channel.
 Although many allocations were adjusted when the FCC issued its revised final DTV allocations table on February 17, 1998, KENV's remained unchanged.

 On February 22, 2001, the Federal Communications Commission granted a permit to construct the station's digital facilities (requested in 1999).
 The CP was extended 2 times, but the third was dismissed in 2007 because the FCC Media Bureau approved a request by KENV to "flash cut" from analog to digital by the end of the DTV transition and the permit was extended to February 17, 2009, the original target date for full-power television stations in the United States to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).

 On January 18, 2009, KENV suffered a problem with the analog transmitter, forcing the station reduce its power by 60–70%.
 On March 27, the analog antenna suffered a complete failure, forcing the station to go to digital three months ahead of schedule (planned on June 12).
 The station officially flash-cut to digital on March 31.